 And with less anger in your life, you’re likely to feel far more relaxed, and happier too.
 Just don’t ever forget that external events are just that—something external to you—until, that is, you decide, internally, to react to them.
 Constantly remind yourself that no one other than yourself has the power to make you angry.
 For, in the end, this “warlike” emotion is something that’s created in your own mind.

 NOTE 1: I've published a variety of articles on anger on my PT blog.
-If you’re interested in further expanding your understanding of this troublesome emotion, here are the titles (and links):
+If you’re interested in further expanding your understanding of this troublesome emotion—and what to do about it—here are some titles (and links):

-NOTE 2: If you know anyone who might possibly benefit from this post, I hope you’ll consider passing it on.
+NOTE 2: If you know anyone who might possibly have some interest in this post, I hope you’ll consider passing it on.

 © 2012 Leon F. Seltzer, Ph.D.
 All Rights Reserved.